 No overly theme-y beach house or nautical decor, but coral, shells, rope accents, and the like are a nice salute to summer.

 I added this gold crab to the coffee table to bring the beach:

-You can take a cue in your summer decorating from the new hot girl of summer, the “coastal grandmother”.
-If you study her style, it’s made for a beach house in the Hamptons!
-It’s perfect classic summer style with light, gauzy fabrics and casual, light filled rooms!
+You can take a cue for summer decorating from the new hot girl of summer, the “coastal grandmother“.
+If you study her look, it’s made for a beach house in the Hamptons!
+It’s the perfect classic summer style with light, gauzy fabrics and inviting, casual rooms filled with natural light.